anagiordano/ibm-artifacts/kafka/README.md

 #### Kafka and Zookeeper servers with JMX Exporter

 We will start with the Dockerfile of the [Spotify kafka image](https://hub.docker.com/r/spotify/kafka/~/dockerfile/) from DockerHub as it includes Zookeeper and Kafka in a single image.
-The Dockerfile was modified as shown below to download, install and start Kafka with JMX exporter agent (port 7071) that will expose an /metrics endpoint to be used by Prometheus to scrape metrics from container.
+The Dockerfile was modified as shown below to download, install the Prometheus JMX exporter.
+The exporter can be configured to scrape and expose mBeans of a JMX target.
+It runs as a Java Agent, exposing a HTTP server and serving metrics of the JVM.
+In the Dockerfile below, Kafka is started with JMX exporter agent on port 7071 and metrics will be expose in the /metrics endpoint.

 ```
-# Modified Kafka and Zookeeper Dockerfile from spotify/kafka

 FROM java:openjdk-8-jre

 ENV DEBIAN_FRONTEND noninteractive